 receiver STA, as reported in the Supported MCS field in the HT Capabilities element in management frames

-transmitted by that STA.
+transmitted most recently received from the that STA.
+A frame that is carried in an VHT PPDU shall be transmitted by the STA using an MCS supported by the receiver STA, as reported in the VHT Supported MCS field in the VHT Capabilities element most recently received from that STA.
 When the supported rate set of the receiving STA or STAs is not known, the transmitting STA shall transmit using an MCS in the BSSBasicMCSSet parameter.

 9.7.6.5 Rate selection for control response frames